 There is also a Catastrophic plan (for the individual market only) that will cover the essential health benefits plus three primary-care doctor visits per year.
 The Catastrophic plan can only be sold to consumers under age 30 and consumers who are exempt from the individual mandate as a result of low income or hardship.

 There are more plans offered outside of the exchange than inside the exchange.
 If you do not qualify for a subsidy, there is no reason to go through your State/Federal Exchange as the application process is more cumbersome and time consuming.
 Nearly all plans available inside the exchange are also available outside of the exchange.
 Moreover, there are additional plans available outside of the exchange, expanding your choices and options for coverage in the coming year.
-Click here to get a comparison of all plan options outside of the exchange.

 This web site may contain concepts that have legal, accounting and tax implications.
 It is not intended to provide legal, accounting or tax advice.
 You may wish to consult a competent attorney, tax advisor, or accountant.